 Members and People Management subscribers can see articles on the People Management website.

-Ben leads the CIPD’s Public Policy team, which works to inform and shape debate, government policy and legislation in order to enable higher performance at work and better pathways into work for those seeking employment.
+Ben leads the CIPD’s Public Policy team, which works to inform and shape debate, government policy and legislation.
 His particular research and policy areas of interest include employment relations, employee engagement and well-being, absence and stress management, and leadership and management capability.